ryran/pyrite/README.md

 DEBIAN/UBUNTU/OTHER LINUX INSTALLATION
 --------------------------------------
 There is a simple interactive shell installer.
-Steps:

-Ensure you have the following on your Linux system (Ubuntu package names):
+Before using it, ensure you have the following on your Linux system (Ubuntu package names):

 - gtk2 >= v2.24: `libgtk2.0-bin`
 - python2 >= v2.7: `python`
 - pygtk: `python-gtk2`
 - gpg/openssl: `gnupg2` or (`gnupg` and `gnupg-agent`) or `openssl`

-Clone the repo with `git clone git://github.com/ryran/pyrite.git` **OR** [download a zip of the source](https://github.com/ryran/pyrite/archive/master.zip).
+If requirements are met, clone the Pyrite repo with `git clone git://github.com/ryran/pyrite.git` **OR** [download a zip of the source](https://github.com/ryran/pyrite/archive/master.zip).

-Execute the interactive `INSTALL` script OR if you just want to try it out, simply run `pyrite.py` from the root source folder.
+From the root source folder execute the interactive `INSTALL` script.

 MORE SCREENSHOTS (v1.0.1):